 The Psalmist invites us all to “taste and see that the Lord is good”.[ix]
-This is an invitation to experience God spoken by one who claimed to have experienced God.
+This is an invitation to experience God spoken by the Psalmist who claimed to have experienced God.
 Jesus says that the person who comes to Him with an open mind and heart will experience God by being born again.[x]
-This is an experiential knowing.
+This is an experiential “knowing’ – not an intellectual exercise.

 God invites us to seek Him and promises that He will be found by those who seek Him in honesty, integrity and openness of heart and mind.
 If we draw near to God, He will draw near to us.[xi]
 If our motive is to find God, we will find him.
 If our motives are mixed, if we are not seeking truth, but merely confirmation of our own presuppositions, we may not find what we claim we are looking for.

 People are understandably leery of experiences that are not necessarily tied into reality, reason, or fact.
 If God is who Jesus claimed Him to be, however, we can experience (know) God in an experiential way.
 In fact, throughout the writings of the Bible, written by people who claimed to know God, the experience of God is the primary way that people “know” God.